 Alternative hypothesis

-The integration of agrivoltaics system significantly impacts the productivity and economic viability of tomatoes and lettuce, resulting in improved outcomes compared to conventional cultivation methods in Alabama and Arizona.
+The integration of agrivoltaic system significantly impacts the productivity and economic viability of tomatoes and lettuce, resulting in improved outcomes compared to conventional cultivation methods in Alabama and Arizona.

 Introduction:

 Background and significance

 Agrivoltaics, also known as agrophotovoltaics or Agri-PV, is a dual land-use system that has gained significant attention and interest in recent years (Amaducci et al., 2018).
 The transition to clean energy sources has resulted in negative effects on biodiversity, landscape aesthetics, and land cover and use changes (Allison et al., 2014).
 This has led to concerns about the scarcity of land for food production due to the increasing demand for land in energy generation (Tilman et al., 2009) The "food vs. fuel" debate, initially focused on biofuels, has now expanded to include other renewable energy sources like wind and photovoltaics (PV) (Adeh et al., 2019).
 Recent research indicates that PV has significant potential for deployment on cropland areas, raising questions about land-use priorities.
 Given the context, agrivoltaics (AV) offers a promising solution to address the trade-offs associated with renewable energy systems.
 AV has been recognized in various studies (Dinesh & Pearce, 2016; Dupraz et al., 2011; GOETZBERGER & ZASTROW, 1982; Miao & Khanna, 2020). as a dual land-use system that enables the simultaneous production of agricultural output and photovoltaic (PV) power on the same land area.
 This integrated approach significantly improves land-use efficiency compared to conventional ground-mounted PV systems.
 AV emerges as a viable solution to mitigate the negative impacts of energy transformation on land use and biodiversity while simultaneously supporting agricultural production and renewable energy generation.
 Hence, the use of high value crops is recommended to enhance profitability and the economic viability of the agrivoltaics system.